hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 ***suggestions for improvements***
 <br/>
--remove the titles/checkboxes in the "find on page" bar and replace them with buttons/icons
+-remove the titles/checkboxes in the "find in page" bar and replace them with buttons/icons
 <br/>
 -show all downloads in the pop-up window (with scrollbar) and get rid of the "show all downloads" window
 <br/>